NSuer/User_Interface_Project_1/README.md

 # Assignment 3: Project check-in

 1. Where does your project currently stand?
+  - I have finished all the design work, interviews, and sketches.
+I have also completed Level 1 and 2 Implementation Goals.
+I am currently working on Level 3.
+I already have the ability to change color themes and have set up all the data needed to track goals.
+I am currently working on implementing and designing the component for goals.

 2. What is your plan for completing the project by the deadline?
+  - I really don't have that much more to implement.
+I plan on working on it throughout the week and doing the final documentation and turning it in saturday.

 3. To help you space out your work, please attach a draft (or the final) version of your design work
     - All of my design work is below &darr;